 The traditional “don’t share data unless” mindset should be replaced with “must share data unless.”
 By recasting data sharing as a business necessity, data and analytics leaders will have access to the right data at the right time, enabling more robust data and analytics strategies that deliver business benefit and achieve digital transformation.

-While it’s not easy to change the status quo, data and analytics leaders must ask themselves what two areas to prioritize now to foster a data sharing mindset.
-The answer: Establishing trust-based mechanisms and preparing a data-sharing environment.
+Although it’s not easy to change the status quo, data and analytics leaders must focus on establishing trust-based mechanisms and preparing a data-sharing environment.